 If you’re after something slightly more solid than a tent, but still want to embrace the camping ambiance, then this stunning A-frame is for you.
 It’s small but stylish, and incredibly comfortable.

-Melt into the memory foam mattresses and get some logs on the wood-burning stove to keep things toasty.
+Melt into the memory foam mattresses and get some logs on the wood-burning stove to keep things toasty while enjoying a grand canyon Glamping experience!

 You can whip up some basic meals in the kitchenette, and pour a fresh, French-pressed cup of joe to get you energized for the day.
 The compost toilet and outdoor shower really hammer home the camping atmosphere, too.

-11) Nomads Pad @ Grand Canyon: The Dreamer
+10) Nomads Pad Glamping at the Grand Canyon: The Dreamer

 Price: $106+ USD per night